-After already using my debit card in the entrance, we also found out that that we are just allowed to stay one hour inside the place.
+After already using my debit card at the entrance, we also found out that we are just allowed to stay one hour inside the place.
 It’s understandable.
 Okay.

 All things and fees agreed, we were invited to follow one smiling staff to our table.

 The place was packed, as I imagined.
-They reserved a beautiful and colourful set of sofas to us.
+They reserved a beautiful and colourful set of sofas for us.
 The décor is quite expressive, all cat-friendly, of course.

-As one of our friends were a bit late, they also offered us “15 minutes” adding to our staying.
+As one of our friends was a bit late, they also offered us “15 minutes” adding to our stay.
 What it was fair enough, considering that people can get stuck in traffic sometimes.

 The place was spotless.
 It has to be to guarantee the safety of the cats.
-But you can see staffs all around making sure everything is working smoothly.
+But you can see staff all around making sure everything is working smoothly.

-I was excited to see the cats, but also new that time is precious there, so we asked for food and drinks first.
+I was excited to see the cats but also knew that time is precious there, so we asked for food and drinks first.
 It’s a good place to train some time management, by the way.

 The cats are adorable.
 But people visiting, not the best match.
 I’m afraid.
 There are some customers giving a bad name for the crazy cat ladies out there.
 Jesus.
 And I will tell you why in a minute.

 Food sorted, it was out time to check the kittens.
-Most of them are chilling in one of the several bridges, cat posts, towels and tunnels placed in the spacious café.
-Everything done for their leisure.
+Most of them are chilling in one of the several bridges, cat posts, towels, and tunnels placed in the spacious café.
+Everything is done for their leisure.
 Fair enough.

-You can track some of the cats around, but I did preferred to leave them chill or visit us when they wanted.
+You can track some of the cats around, but I did prefer to leave them chill or visit us when they wanted.
 After all, cats do what they want to do.

 That is when my concept about “crazy about cats” people were deconstructed.
 Some of them were annoying, to be fair.
 And as a cat owner, I know my cat’s limit.